Warszawa Okęcie railway station

 Warszawa Okęcie railway station is a railway station in the Ursynów district of Warsaw, Poland.
-It is served by Koleje Mazowieckie, which runs services from Warszawa Wschodnia to Góra Kalwaria and Skarżysko-Kamienna.
+It is served by Masovian Railways, which runs services from Warszawa Wschodnia to Góra Kalwaria and Skarżysko-Kamienna.

 There is also an unelectrified single track spur line branch (PKP rail line 937) linking the station to the Kabaty Depot of Warsaw Metro and the Siekierki Power Station.